-It’s 2020 and I want my CBD!
-That’s what countless Connecticutites are saying as the popularity of CBD oil has exploded in Connecticut.
+It’s 2022 and I want my CBD!
+That’s what countless Connecticutites are saying as the popularity of CBD has exploded in Connecticut.

-That being said, the state has been producing marijuana-derived CBD oil for nigh on eight years now.
+That being said, the state has been producing marijuana-derived CBD oil for over eight years now.
 However, a Connecticut medical marijuana card is required in order to have access to these products.

 That’s the nutshell version.
-Now we’ll answer some of the most frequently asked questions about Connecticut hemp and CBD laws.
+Now we’ll answer some of the most frequently asked questions about Connecticut hemp, Delta 8 THC, and CBD.

 Is CBD oil legal in Connecticut?